DNS Lookup

 - Value: The value shows the contents of the DNS record.
 For example, in an A record, the value would be the IPv4 address of the domain.

-- TTL (Time to Live): The Time to Live refers to the time for which a DNS record should stay in cache before being refreshed by the DNS server.
+- TTL (Time to Live): The Time to Live refers to the time for which a DNS record should stay in the cache before being refreshed by the DNS server.

 Understanding the Process of Domain Resolution